Wondering how to dermaplane at home safely and smoothly? Don't worry, we've got you covered.

 If you are interested in exfoliating or removing hair from other body parts, the Make My Shave Razor is more suitable and safe for those areas.

-Does hair grow back thicker?
+Does hair grow back thicker after deramplaning?

 Dermaplaning does not cause hair to grow back thicker.
 One common misconception is that shaving or removing hair through methods like dermaplaning can alter its texture or thickness.
 However, this is not the case.